 “It’s a wonderful way of giving.
-It’s a super tax benefit, and CHS will do the paperwork.
+It’s a super tax benefit.
 And it can be any amount of the RMD (required minimum distribution),” added Valerie, who’s also a CHS dog walker, community ambassador and laundry assistant.

 She wants the donation to be used wherever needed, but is especially passionate about CHS’ reduced-fee veterinary care for family pets.

-“I think I’ve probably always been drawn to creatures who don’t have their own voice,” said Valerie who has two CHS alumni dogs, Bella and Luna.
+“I think I’ve probably always been drawn to creatures who don’t have their own voice,” said Valerie who has three CHS alumni dogs, Bella, Luna and Cinnamon.
 “Since I retired five years ago, I’ve been volunteering at CHS.
 I’m so devoted to it because it’s such a wonderful organization.”

 To inquire about donating your RMD to CHS pets, contact Kerry Garofano at email@example.com or via phone at 860-594-4502, ext.
 6328.